 Meal planning and batch cooking also have a huge impact on making this lifestyle change sustainable.
 And it doesn’t have to take a crazy amount of time or a high budget!

 WHAT TO EAT DURING INTERMITTENT FASTING: THE FEAST

 There is one general rule I follow when I think about what to eat during Intermittent Fasting.
 Eat as close to how food comes in nature as possible.
 Avoid processed foods, refined sugar, foods full of chemicals you can’t pronounce.
 If you eat very healthy, you won’t have to focus on counting calories so much because you will eat nutrient-dense, filling foods.

-There are many healthy diets available that pair well with intermittent fasting such as keto, paleo, real food, and gluten-free to name a few.
+Many available healthy diets pair well with intermittent fasting, such as keto, paleo, real food, and gluten-free to name a few.
 This post goes into more detail about what those diets are and how you can make healthy eating sustainable even if you don’t choose to follow a prescriptive diet.

 In general, though, the following guidelines are general and easy to follow.
 These are not a “diet,” they’re more of a lifestyle:

 #1 EAT VEGGIES